 Every family’s story is unique.
 Even so, most international transitions share a foundational set of legal milestones:

-2. Drafting the Contract: Meeting the rules of both the birth country and your home state through a comprehensive agreement.
+- Drafting the Contract: Meeting the rules of both the birth country and your home state through a comprehensive agreement, guided by collaboration with local counsel.

-3. Managing the Parentage Filing: Securing your rights early through paperwork such as a New Jersey Pre-Birth Order.
+- Navigating the Parentage Filing: Helping establish your rights early through paperwork such as a New Jersey Order of Parentage.

-4. Securing Required Documents: Assisting with the inbound surrogacy birth certificate apostille to ensure international recognition.
+- Gathering Required Documents: Assisting with the inbound surrogacy birth certificate apostille to support international recognition.

 Establishing U.S. Citizenship and Legal Parentage

-While a Consular Report of Birth Abroad (CRBA) confirms citizenship, it may not resolve all parentage questions.
+While a Consular Report of Birth Abroad (CRBA) helps document citizenship, it may not resolve all parentage questions.
 For this reason, we often recommend a second-parent adoption after your return home.
-This court-ordered finality is recognized across all jurisdictions, providing permanent protection against future changes in international or interstate laws.
+This court-ordered finality is generally entitled to interstate recognition within the United States and often used to add durable protection, offering a strong foundation for international recognition.

 Schedule a Consultation Today

 Choosing an attorney is about peace of mind.
 International surrogacy is a major commitment, and Foster + Bloom is here to help you navigate the process with confidence.
-By handling the complex court requirements, we allow you to focus on what matters most: bonding with your new baby.
+By guiding you through the complex court requirements, we allow you to focus on what matters most: bonding with your new baby.

 Parenthood should be defined by hope, not paperwork.
 We are ready to provide the professional care and expertise your journey deserves.